-A new report in the performance tabs family: now, you can use Evidently to summarize and explore the quality of classification models.
+A new report in the Classification Quality family: now, you can use Evidently open-source Python library to generate a Classification Report.
+It helps summarize and explore the quality of classification models.
 It works for probabilistic and non-probabilistic classifiers, binary and multi-class alike.

 What is it?

-Like our Regression Performance Report, this new report helps understand machine learning performance in production.
+Like the Regression Performance Report, this new Classification report helps understand machine learning performance in production.
 You can run it whenever you have the ground truth labels available to evaluate the classification quality.

 The report answers the following questions: